didwhddks/2023-NTHU-Parallel-Programming/project/readme.md

 # Solving Matrix Chain Product Problem on GPUs

-The implementation described in this repository is based on the methods presented in the paper 'Accelerating the Dynamic Programming for the Matrix Chain Product on the GPU' by Kazufumi Nishida, Yasuaki Ito, and Koji Nakano, published at the IEEE International Conference on Networking and Computing, 2011.
+The implementation described in this repository is based on the concept presented in the paper "**Accelerating the Dynamic Programming for the Matrix Chain Product on the GPU**" by Kazufumi Nishida, Yasuaki Ito, and Koji Nakano, published at the IEEE International Conference on Networking and Computing, 2011.

 ## Overview